scious/documentation/docs/bask/latest.md

 - Standardize your development process to improve code quality, consistency, and release cadence.
 - **Coming soon** Initialize new elements and server side actions without leaving VS Code.
 - **Coming soon** Initialize new plugins without leaving VS Code.
-- **Coming soon** <s>Have multiple developers working on one plugin at the same time?</s> (It's not really possible to enable simultaneous development on the same plugin because there is no true target isolation - everyone would be releasing code to the same branch, and while we could build tools for merging non-conflicting changes, it's rather impracticle for multiple people to test different aspects of the same plugin at the same time).
+- <s> **Coming soon** Have multiple developers working on one plugin at the same time?</s> (It's not really possible to enable simultaneous development on the same plugin because there is no true target isolation - everyone would be releasing code to the same branch, and while we could build tools for merging non-conflicting changes, it's rather impracticle for multiple people to test different aspects of the same plugin at the same time).
 - **Coming soon** Allow Bubble accounts secured by 2FA to login with Bask.

 ## How's it work?